-- To learn the concepts of - To know the consequences of aromaticity - To understand the mechanism of nucleophilic substitution reaction. - To become familiar with several of the common carbohydrates and some of their chemical properties.
+- To understand the mechanism of nucleophilic substitution reaction. - To become familiar with several of the common carbohydrates and some of their chemical properties.

 - To distinguish between aromatic and anti aromatic compounds. - To draw the mechanism of nucleophilic substitution reaction. - To distinguish different types of carbohydrates and their chemical properties.